 Yes, you can!
 The left is still the correct side for both.

 This is usually the case for satin lapels on tuxedos.
-Estimate your placement just 2-3 inches below your collar bone.
+Estimate your placement just 2-3 inches below the collar bone.

 See photo for my answer — absolutely, yes!
 Looks just as sharp as putting a vest or jacket on your groomsmen.